 (d) if the person does not, or the police officer reasonably believes the person will not, remain in the place, arrest and detain the person in custody for up to 2 hours.

+(2) If a police officer suspects on reasonable grounds that a restraining order has been made but not served on the person who is bound by it, the officer may, without a warrant and in order to facilitate service of the order on the person —

+(a) require the person to remain in a place designated by the officer while the officer gets the order; and

+(b) if the person does not, or the officer reasonably believes the person will not, remain in the place, arrest and detain the person in custody for up to 2 hours.

 [Section 62F inserted by No. 38 of 2004 s.
-43(1).]
+43(1); amended by No. 5 of 2008 s.
+103.]

 62G.
 Police officer may conduct hearing for applicant